Edward Padelford

 Edward Nathaniel Packard Padelford (April 30, 1799 – June 27, 1870) was an American businessman, prominent in Savannah, Georgia.
-He was one of the city’s longest-serving merchants and most respected citizens, and was a board member of a large number of companies.
+He was one of the city's longest-serving merchants and most respected citizens, and was a board member of a large number of companies.
 At the time of his death, he was among the wealthiest of merchants in the American South.

 He was also a Confederate officer in the Civil War, during which he lost both of his sons.

 Career

-Padelford moved to Savannah, from his native Taunton, Massachusetts, in April 1820.
+Padelford moved to Savannah, Georgia, from his native Taunton, Massachusetts, in April 1820.
 His contemporaries in the city included master builder Isaiah Davenport, Godfrey Barnsley (a British-born businessman and cotton broker), John W. Beckwith (second Bishop of Georgia), Michael Cash (stonemason), Charles B. Cluskey (architect), Hugh Comer (businessman and president of Central of Georgia Railroad), Stephen Elliott (first Bishop of Georgia), Charles Augustus Lafayette Lamar (businessman), Gazaway Bugg Lamar (cotton and shipping merchant), George Welshman Owens (lawyer), Willard Preston (educator), James C. Saltus (carpenter), James M. Simms (African-American minister), silversmith Moses Eastman, and James and Charlotte De Bernier Taylor (a merchant and entomologist couple).

 Padelford established a shipping business with Orrey Taft under the name Taft & Padelford.
 This venture lasted for thirteen years, dissolving in January 1833.
 In November, he joined Samuel H. Fay and C. B. Carter to form a general commission business named Padelford & Fay Company.
 The retiring Fay's brother, Joseph, joined the ranks from 1838 to 1861, when the company ceased trading.

 In 1833, Padelford joined a committee to petition for better mail service between Savannah, Macon and Augusta.

 His long career in the banking sector began in February 1834, when he was elected a director of the Marine and Fire Insurance Bank.
 He later became its president and largest shareholder.

-Two years later, in 1836, Padelford was elected a director of the Georgia Insurance and Trust Company.
+Padelford was elected a director of the Georgia Insurance and Trust Company in 1836.

-Padelford became a founding member of the Georgia Historical Society in 1839, and was later elected as a steward of the Jockey Club.
+He became a founding member of the Georgia Historical Society in 1839, and was later elected as a steward of the Jockey Club.

 Padelford was elected one of Savannah's Commissioners of Pilotage in January 1831.
 That August, he was elected to the grand jury.

 In 1841, Padelford became a founding member of Savannah's St. John's Episcopal Church, and became one of the first citizens to buy a family pew.
-His son, Edward, married Kate Steenburgen at the church on November 13, 1855.
+His son, Edward, married Mary Katherine Steenbergen at the church on November 13, 1855.
 His daughter, Marion, also married Frank C. Foster, of Boston, Massachusetts, there on November 24, 1857.

 Also in 1841, Padelford's interest in the arts resulted in his bringing a representation in mosaic form of the ruins of Paestum to Savannah for public display.
 He had purchased it for $5,000 during a summer visit to Rome.